0xInferno/0xCisco.github.io/_posts/2020-09-3-Valak Report.md

 ### Introduction

-before that we just consider Valak as loader but it developed to become more than **Inforamtion Stealer** that and in last few months there was many waves of attacks with valak
+before that we just consider Valak as loader but it developed to become more than **Inforamtion Stealer - outlook** that and in last few months there was many waves of attacks with valak

 I got the malware from malware traffic analysis you Can find the files [here](https://www.malware-traffic-analysis.net/2020/07/01/index.html)